Suspiciously honest sky notes

 A less lying planetarium

-Every planetarium cheats a little.
-This one still compromises, but the stars are rendered from real star data in the browser, not painted into a skybox.
+Every planetarium has to lie.
+This one does too, but here, the stars are shown using real scientific data in your browser, not just painted (from assets).

 How long did it take?